"Dynamite in the Wilderness"

 Meanwhile, back at the blowout and the fast-growing “Camp Hopeful.”

-John was a no-nonsense kind of guy, happy to push the value of dynamite to anyone who would listen.
+John was a no-nonsense kind of guy, happy to push the value of explosives to anyone who would listen.
 “One of the questions that came up is blasting.
 Is the use of explosives appropriate in the wilderness?
 The answer is yes.
 Blasting is a traditional tool.
 It’s been around for thousands of years.”

 John also informed us that, coincidentally, the Forest Service rafting party included all the right players needed to make a quick decision.
-“Having this mix of qualified personnel on-site at the logjam was an incredibly lucky situation,” he told us.
+“Having this mix of qualified personnel on-site at the logjam was an incredibly lucky situation,” he informed us.

 Middle Fork district ranger Tom Montoya had flown into Pistol Creek Ranch from Challis that morning.
 He had been kept up to speed on the blow-out at Lake Creek and was excited to see for himself what the river looked like.
 Since it was “his” forest, we also set him in front of the logjam to get his opinion.